Salt Lake City, please discontinue this environmental injustice.

 Central Utah Water Conservation District General Manager Gene Shawcroft, save Big Cottonwood Creek and Little Cottonwood Creek by encouraging Salt Lake City to support the 2007 "Utah Lake Level Fluctuation Study" to "Increase the volume of rights that are held in the Lake." (page 19) 801-226-7100 gene@cuwcd.com

-14 toilets in 50 square miles for 1.7 million annual visitors in Big Cottonwood Canyon is a 'fecal time bomb.'
-Just 1 in 10 visitors pooping on the mountain dumps 1 million pounds of poop in Big Cottonwood Canyon over 20 years.
+A total of 16 public toilets in Big Cottonwood Canyon, Millcreek Canyon, and Little Cottonwood 100 square miles for 4 million annual visitors in these 3 canyons are a 'fecal time bomb.'
+Just 1 in 10 visitors pooping on the mountain dumps 2 million pounds of poop in Big, Little and Millcreek canyons over 20 years.

 For years, SLC has warned the public that it takes minutes for a drop of canyon water to enter its treatment plant.
-Yet, it appears SLC delivers this e.coli contaminated water to irrigate eastside vegetable gardens.
+Yet, it appears SLC may deliver this E.coli contaminated water to irrigate eastside vegetable gardens.
+Plus, backcountry users are unaware that the clear creek water they may sip is contaminated with toxic E.coli.

-There is one ton of salt in one acre-foot (325,851 gallons) of Utah Lake water at 735 TDS.* Salt Lake City puts Utah Lake water near 1,200 TDS (1.6 tons of salt per acre-foot).
+There is one ton of salt in one acre-foot (325,851 gallons) of Utah Lake water at 735 TDS.* Salt Lake City puts Utah Lake water near 1,200 TDS (1.6 tons of salt per acre-foot) into Big Cottonwood Creek and valley watersheds.

 At 5,000 acre-feet of Utah Lake water put into Big Cottonwood Creek, that's about 8,000 tons of salt a year put into Big Cottonwood Creek.